-The European Commission publishes annual reports on the functioning of the European carbon market (2023 report on the EU ETS functioning in 2022).
+The European Commission publishes annual reports on the functioning of the European carbon market.

 The ETS Directive stipulates that the system is kept under review in light of the implementation of the Paris Agreement and the development of carbon markets in other major economies.
 Three major EU ETS reviews - before Phase 3, before Phase 4, and in the context of increasing the EU 2030 climate target - have been conducted to date.